carpentries/instructor-training/episodes/08-memory.md

     *The local driver probably can use either the names of streets* or
     *landmarks when giving directions.
-The out-of-towner only has street labels*.
+The out-of-towner only has street labels.*

 4. Finally, this metaphor also explains why experts are better at diagnosis than competent practitioners: more linkages between facts makes it easier to reason backward from symptoms to causes.